- What celestial bodies can be formed, resulting from a supernova explosion?

 - CME SDL WEB - Modify behaviour select item

 - “had been suspended” In Google Serch

 - Is “too few” equivalent to “not enough”?

-- What is the meaning of “lug” in “lug nut”?
+- What is the name of the question part in the conditional sentences?

 non academic job opportunities for mid aged PhD

 I am currently a masters student that is due to finish early next year.
 I have a scholarship which covers costs and pays me a modest wage up until and including PhD.
 I would like to do my PhD but I am concerned about the job opportunities that will be available to me after graduating due to my age and skill set.
 I would be in my mid 30's when graduating and would like to work in a non academic, non laboratory environment after graduating.
 At some time later in life I would like to return to academia but at least after graduating I would prefer to not do so.

 How are somewhat older PhD's perceived by employers outside of academia ?
 Do they have a harder time being employed ?
 I have read PhD's are often considered over qualified or to focused in their knowledge making them not as desirable to employers, is this still the case ?